 Alternative therapies are used instead of standard medical care.

-Modern medical treatments are very effective at keeping cancer under control.
+Modern medical treatments are very effective at curing cancer and keeping it under control.
 An unproven alternative could harm your health, or you might miss out on a treatment that could really help you.

 More information